radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 It is therefore RECOMMENDED that implementations support TLS-PSK.
 In some cases TLS-PSK is preferable to certificates.
 It may be difficult for RADIUS clients to upgrade all of their interfaces to support the use of certificates, and TLS-PSK more closely mirrors the historical use of shared secrets, with similar operational considerations.

 Additional implementation and operational considerations for TLS-PSK are given in {{I-D.ietf-radext-tls-psk}}.

+## Guidelines for Administrators

+The above text provides guidelines for implementors.
+We also need to provide guidelines for administrators as to how, and when, to configure the above flags.
+The guidelines provided in this section are suggestions only.
+Administrators are free to take other actions as they see fit.

+However, the guidelines provided here are known to provide minimal outages while upgrading complex systems.
+As such, it is RECOMMENDED that administrators follow the steps outlined here, in order, so that RADIUS systems can be upgraded with minimal impact to operational networks.

+1. Administrators SHOULD upgrade servers before upgrading clients.
+There are many fewer clients than servers, and upgrading servers can protect clients which are not upgraded.

+2. Administrators SHOULD configure servers to set "limit Proxy-State" to "true" for all clients which are NASes.  i.e. clients which are not proxies.

+3. Administrators of servers which proxy packets SHOULD verify that all "next hop" proxies have been upgraded, and that they return Message-Authenticator in all responses to Access-Request packets.

+4. Once step (4) has been validated, administrators SHOULD configure their proxy so that the outgoing client confituration, sets the "require Message-Authenticator" flag to "true".

+5. Administrators of servers which receive proxied packets (i.e. packets not from a NAS) SHOULD configure the server to set the the "require Message-Authenticator" flag to "true" for each client which is an upgraded proxy.

+Once the above five steps are followed, the network should be secure, and any client upgrade and configuration can be done over time.

+For client upgrades, administrators can proceed with the following steps:

+6. Administrators SHOULD upgrade clients individually, i.e. one at a time.
+Upgrading multiple clients at the same time is NOT RECOMMENDED.

+7. Once a client has been upgraded, administrators SHOULD verify that it sends Message-Authenticator in all Access-Request packets.

+8. Once step (7) has been validated, administrators SHOULD configure each server receiving packets from that client to set the "require Message-Authenticator" flag to "true" for that client.

+9. If a server has been updated, administrators SHOULD verify that it sends Message-Authenticator as the first attribute in all responses to Access-Request packets.

+10. Once step (9) has been validated, administrators SHOULD configure each client receiving packets from that server to set the "require Message-Authenticator" flag to "true" for that server.

+Once all of the above steps are followed for all clients and servers, the network is secure from the BlastRADIUS attack.

 # Increasing the Security of RADIUS